Collection Site Refusals Are Serious – Employers Can Prevent Them

 Collection sites are not the only place a refusal can occur.

-A common type of Refusal is when a donor leaves the collection site before completing the test.
-Many times this occurs after the donor has provided a urine specimen whose temperature is out of range (too hot or too cold = smuggled).
-When directed to provide a second specimen under direct observation, many donors opt-out and leave.
-Refusal.
+One common refusal occurs when a donor leaves the collection site before completing the test.
+Many donors walk out after providing a urine sample that is too hot or too cold, which often indicates smuggling.
+When directed to provide a second specimen under direct observation, many refuse and leave.
+That’s a refusal.

 So how is the donor to know this is the rule?
 If it’s not the collector’s responsibility to tell them, then whose is it?